python-trio/flake8-async/README.md

   dangerous_module.* -> corresponding function in safe_module,
   *.dangerous_call -> .safe_call()
 ```
-Specified patterns must not have parantheses, and will only match when the pattern is the name of a call, so given the above configuration
+Specified patterns must not have parentheses, and will only match when the pattern is the name of a call, so given the above configuration
 ```python
 async def my_function():
     my_blocking_call()  # this would raise an error